ankitchamke/100-days-of-code/README.md

 - Focused on creating a clean, visually appealing design for both sections, utilizing appropriate HTML structure and initial CSS styling.

 <img width="500" src="https://github.com/user-attachments/assets/ae9ce4e7-4ac4-4760-8533-69453144a161" />

 ---

+### Day 47: 23 July 2025 (Wednesday)
+**Today's Progress:**
+- Deepened Firebase integration for the Leads Tracker app by importing `ref`, `push`, and `onValue` functions.
+- Established a database reference to the "leads" path in Firebase Realtime Database.
+- Implemented the `onValue` listener to retrieve and log real-time snapshots of the database.
+- Converted the Firebase snapshot object into an array using `Object.values()` to prepare data for rendering.
+- Integrated the `push` function to add new lead entries from the input field directly to the Firebase database.
+- Continued refactoring by removing commented-out experimental Firebase code related to "birthdays" and "products," streamlining the main codebase for leads.

+---